 As a drug-free campus, Navarro College adheres to the Drug-Free Schools and Communities Act amended in 1989, which requires a clear statement regarding the consequences of drug use and abuse.
 In support of the Drug-Free Schools and Communities Act, Navarro College maintains a Zero Tolerance Policy.
 Thus, any student found in violation of the Student Code of Conduct that prohibits the use, possession, distribution of any illegal drugs or paraphernalia as defined by the Comprehensive Drug Abuse Prevention and Control Act of 1970, will receive swift and appropriate disciplinary and legal action, which will lead to immediate suspension or expulsion from the college.
+The length of suspension may vary based on the severity of the offense.
 Along with information about resources for assistance to students and employees with drug use or abuse problems, the Student Handbook encourages students to contact the Office of Student Services, Student Activities or Counseling Center for additional and related information.